laravel/docs/validation.md

 	$validator = Validator::make($input, $rules, $messages);

-> *Note:* The `:attribute` place-holder will be replaced by the actual name of the field under validation.
+In this example, the `:attribute` place-holder will be replaced by the actual name of the field under validation.
 You may also utilize other place-holders in validation messages.

-#### Other Validation Place-Holders
+For example:

 	$messages = [
 		'same'    => 'The :attribute and :other must match.',